crunchy234/akahu_to_budget/README.md

 We support both Actual Budget and YNAB.
 You can sync to both or to just one.

+# Project status

+I started writing this script some time ago.
+As of 2024-12-28...
+I've finally swapped from using my old hodgepodge version to using this.
+That means that today, it's feature complete but not yet battle-hardened.
+If you're reading this notably after Dec 2024 then it should be pretty robust.

+Also in terms of my personal setup, I haven't yet fully committed to giving up YNAB and an vascilating between YNAB and AB.
+You might see oddities in the data created for AB (e.g. Payees, failing to trigger rules).
+Please raise bugs.

 # Setup

 1. Create an Akahu account and an Akahu app: [https://my.akahu.nz/login](https://my.akahu.nz/login)